-Throughout the tour, we were thoroughly entertained while learning about the plants, animals, and different eco-systems that we were viewing and our tour guide displayed a vast amount of knowledge in the presentation of it.
-Her love of nature and for the animals of the ranch, truly enhanced our experience.
+Throughout the tour, we were thoroughly entertained while learning about the plants, animals, and different ecosystems that we were viewing.
+Our tour guide displayed a vast amount of knowledge in the presentation of it.
+Her love of nature and for the animals of the ranch truly enhanced our experience.

 - Whatever you do, don’t forget your camera because trust me, you will have lots to photograph.

 - There is a gift shop with reasonable prices.
-I mention this only because I hate it when an attraction gouges its customers with high prices in their gift shop.
+I mention this only because I’m not too fond of it when an attraction gouges its customers with high prices in their gift shop.
 (People with young children will understand why I am mentioning this.)

 Babcock Ranch Eco Tours is located in Punta Gorda Florida which is about two and a half hours south of Tampa and about 35 minutes north of Fort Myers.
 Tours must be booked in advance at https://babcockranchecotours.com/

-If you would like to learn more about great places to visit and things to do in Florida then please subscribe to our site so we can send future posts straight to your email inbox.
-To get in on the Florida conversation, interact with us, make new Florida loving friends and ask Florida questions, then please join our facebook group at https://www.facebook.com/THEVIEWFROMFLORIDA/groups/
+If you would like to learn more about great places to visit and things to do in Florida, please subscribe to our site to send future posts straight to your email inbox.
+To get in on the Florida conversation, interact with us, make new Florida loving friends and ask Florida questions, then please join our Facebook group at https://www.facebook.com/THEVIEWFROMFLORIDA/groups/

 Some of the links in this article are "affiliate links", a link with a special tracking code.
 This means if you click on an affiliate link and purchase the item, we will receive an affiliate commission.